Humanistic-AI/OllProx/README.md

 3. Launch with `docker compose up`

 4. If you didn't provide any keys, check the terminal for a valid API key

+5. After running, launch your models (will pull if needed), e.g. `docker exec -it ollama_server run gpt-oss:20b`

 ### To call: